 But we are I think mistaken in approaching this issue, as this essay appears to, as a ‘crisis in masculinity’ – a term that crops up again and again and is to denote the way in which men are being ‘left behind’ as society progresses.
 Doubtless traditional notions of masculinity, premised on the ideal of man as provider, are being increasingly undermined by the equalising of opportunities for women (thank god) and doubtless this is leading to a degree of disconnect between how some men still view their place in society and the reality of where they stand.
 Yet in framing this issue as a problem of masculinity the author seems to be suggesting that what we need is a new ideal of what it is to be a man, one that can be reconciled with doing ‘women’s work’.

 What this fails to recognise is that this restrictive gender binary, masculinity versus femininity, is itself the problem insofar as it perpetuates a biologically deterministic view of sex.
 How many times do we hear variations on the idea that men are ‘naturally’ better leaders; that they are more aggressive; dominant; strong (the list goes on) and that women are ‘naturally’ more cooperative; conciliatory; empathetic and maternal?
 This creates certain gender-specific expectations that so often prove difficult for individuals to reconcile with their own experiences and sense of self.
+What about everyone who does not fit neatly into either category, who feels their attributes are not aligned with what is expected of them as a man or as a woman?

 For example, what about the new mother who has grown up being told by society that women are natural care-givers, that the ‘maternal instinct’ is innate to all women, predestined as they are to be mothers, but who finds herself totally overwhelmed by the experience of motherhood and unable to cope?
 The woman who suffers from postnatal depression, whose anxiety is compounded by a sense of having somehow failed as a woman?
 Or what about the young boy who is told by society that being a man means being tough and strong and steely in the face of his emotions?
 But who struggles with depression, unable to ask for help for fear of displaying vulnerability?
 That cultural barriers inhibit men from seeking help with mental health issues is, doctors suggest, being borne out in disproportionately high suicide rates as men now account for 77% of all suicides in the United Kingdom – an increase from 63% in the 1980s.
 The rate of suicide for men in their forties is now at the highest it has ever been.